circuitworkbench/android/help/articles/wiring.md

 DRAWING WIRES
-Tap the Wire tool in the palette (or tap TOOL_CONNECT).
-Tap a pin on a component to start a wire, then tap a pin on another component to finish it.
-CircuitWorkbench draws a right-angle wire between the two points automatically.
+Tap the Wire tool in the palette.
+Tap a pin on the source component to start a wire, then tap a pin on the target component to finish it.
+CircuitWorkbench draws an orthogonal or straight wire between the two pins automatically.

-You can also tap an empty point on the canvas to start a wire and route it to a pin.
-Wires can connect to other wires to form T-junctions and more complex topologies.
+You can also start a wiring creation with a component pin as the source and another as the target.

 PIN INDICATORS
 Component pins are shown as small tick marks extending from the component body.
 A pin changes appearance when it is connected to a wire.
 Watch for unconnected pins in the Problems panel — they will flag any pin that should be wired but is not.